chaitanya0398/Slam-Book/README.md

 # Slam-Book
 Online Slam Book application using HTML for front end website.
-PHP is used for back end connection to the database and Xamp is the server used in the application.
+PHP is used for back end connection to the database and Xampp is the server used in the application.